 Significance to patient care

-- Standing member on Agency for Healthcare Research and Quality study section, 2015-2018
+- Standing study section member, Agency for Healthcare Research and Quality, 2015-2018

 - Service to Patient-Centered Outcomes Research Institute and National Science Foundation panels, 2008-present